Your path leads here...

 Mission Statement

-The Martial Way teaches practical self-defense in contemporary situations and against modern attacks – while fostering mental, emotional and spiritual development through the core principles of a traditional Japanese martial art.
+The Martial Way teaches practical self-defense in contemporary situations and against modern attacks – while fostering physical, mental and emotional development through the core principles of traditional Japanese martial arts.

 The Martial Way